 In 2021, displaying natural wood in the kitchen is a popular choice amongst homeowners.
 Wood exudes a warmth and adds an earthy, organic element to the home.
 Check out the Learning Centre’s overview of kitchen and bath design trends in 2021 to read more about the ongoing shift towards natural wood.

 You can find stains in many different colours, however, stain colours won’t be nearly as bold and bright as their cousins in the paint family.

 At Deslaurier, we have a standard selection of over 40 different stains, ranging from natural clear stains to browns, greys, and blacks.
 If none of the standard selections tickle your fancy, you also have the option to custom match a colour of your choice.

 Even with such a wide selection, stains have colour limitations.
 If you ever see a picture of a bright white kitchen like the one below, the cabinets are almost guaranteed to be painted (or otherwise made from an alternative finish or material like thermofoil or laminate).
 Stains can't quite achieve the same level of brightness of paint.

 Check out more pictures of this Whimsical White painted kitchen in our showcase!

 Unlike stains, solid paints adhere to the top of wood or MDF surfaces, creating an opaque, uniform finish.
 If you paint your cabinets, there’s not much point in selecting a species for its grain pattern, as it won’t show through the paint.
-Typically, birch and MDF are recommended as paint-grade wood.
+Typically, birch, maple, and MDF are recommended as paint-grade wood.

 Paint colours tend to be more vibrant than stains, and so they’re the logical choice for homeowners wanting to build a colourful room.
 With paint, all colours, like blue, white, and even custom colours, are possible.